ARGUMENTATION STUDIES:

 3.6 Argumentation and ordinary interactions

-The Pragma-Dialectic and the Informal Logic schools of argumentation give special importance to dialog.
-The first papers integrating the perspective of conversation and interaction analysis are found in:
+The Pragma-Dialectic and the Informal Logic schools of argumentation place particular emphasis on dialogue.
+The first works to integrate the perspectives of conversation and interaction analysis are found in:

 Robert Cox & Charles A. Willard (eds), 1982, Advances in Argumentation Theory and Research.

-The leading research programs maintain different relationships with the rhetorical, dialectical and logical heritage, as well as with language studies philosophy and education.
-The table below tries to give an idea of these links.
+The leading research programs maintain various relationships with the rhetorical, dialectical and logical heritage, as well as with language studies, philosophy and education.
+The table below attempts to give an idea of these relationships.

 0: no significant link